 Introduction

-Call Rust code in R!
+Write Rust code and call it in R!

 Create an R package